The rates of growth in an acylindrically hyperbolic group: Introduction

 \begin{thm}[Theorem \ref{6.1}]

 Suppose $G$ is one of the groups in Theorem \ref{main.ex}.
 Then $\Theta(G)$ is a well-ordered set.

 \end{thm}

 We also prove: \begin{thm}[Finiteness, Theorem \ref{lattice.finite}] Let $G$ be one of the groups in Theorem \ref{main.ex}.
-Then for each $\rho \in \xi(G)$ there are at most finitely many finite generating sets $S$, up to $\Aut(G)$, s.t. $e(G,S)=\rho$.

-Moreover, for each $\rho \in \Theta(G)$, there are at most finitely many subgroups $H$ with finite generating sets $S$ such that $e(H,S)=\rho$ up to isomorphism. \end{thm}
+Then for each $\rho \in \Theta(G)$, there are at most finitely many $(H,S)$, up to isomorphism, such that $S$ is a finite generating set of $H<G$ with $e(H,S)=\rho$. \end{thm}

-This kind of finiteness is known for hyperbolic groups \cite{FS}, and we generalize it (Theorem \ref{7.1}).
+This kind of finiteness is known for hyperbolic groups \cite{FS}, and we generalize it (Theorem \ref{7.1}), which implies the above theorem as examples.

-Some definitions are in order in the following section.
+Some more definitions are in order in the following section.